Thomi7/vocab-ocr/README.md

 Convert scans/images of vocabulary into tsv (to use it in some vocabulary training app).

-Everything is packaged in a [docker image](https://hub.docker.com/r/fabianthomas/vocab-ocr).
+Everything is packaged in a docker image, which can be pulled from [GitHub packages](https://github.com/fabian-thomas/vocab-ocr/pkgs/container/vocab-ocr).
 Just deploy it on some server and use the web interface conveniently to process images from any device.

 ## Performance/Usability